samsung88e/OCAML/README.md

+# OCaml
-# CSci 2041: Advanced Programming Principles
+## CSci 2041: Advanced Programming Principles based Projects
+## Instructor: Eric Van Wyk, 2018 Spring.

 All assignments and course documents will be made available via this GitHub repository.